aegis-aead/aegis-bitsliced/README.md

 In the bitsliced representation, rotating the state only requires a bit rotation across all bytes.

-By default, the state is stored unpacked, and every update packs it, applies the AES round, and unpacks the result.
-With the `-Dkeep-state-bitsliced` build option, the state is instead kept in bitsliced form across initialization, associated data absorption, message processing, and finalization, so the update round can be applied without packing and unpacking the full state every time.
+The state is kept in bitsliced form across initialization, associated data absorption, message processing, and finalization, so the update round can be applied without packing and unpacking the full state every time.

-In that mode, the keystream, a combination of AES blocks, is not evaluated by unpacking the full state.
+The keystream, a combination of AES blocks, is not evaluated by unpacking the full state.
 The implementation computes the required block expressions directly in the packed lanes, then applies a partial unpack only for the output block or blocks.
 Message input is packed only into the active input lanes before the next round.
+For a single lane, both conversions collapse into a closed form: bit-plane `k` of the byte-transposed block lands in plane word `k` at bit position 7, so injection is one mask and one shift per plane, and extraction is the mirrored OR-gather.

+On targets with vector extensions, bulk associated data and message processing additionally runs in fused loops that keep the state in vector registers (or a hot local buffer, for the 64-bit doubled variants, whose working set exceeds the vector register file) instead of crossing the function-call and memory boundary once per block.
+For AEGIS-128L, where six of the eight blocks feed the keystream, the bulk loop works on the unpacked state — the round packs and unpacks its batch in registers — and converts from and to the packed resident state once per run.

 These representation changes are costly.
 However, with 10 8-block AES rounds, AES-128 encrypts only 8 blocks, while AEGIS-128L encrypts 20.
 Additionally, AEGIS provides integrity with minimal overhead, while AES-GCM’s GMAC is costly, especially on CPUs without carryless multiplication support or lookup tables.